-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Del Monte Philippines, Inc. and Subsidiaries (the Company) as at April 30, 2021, 2020 and 2019, and for the years then ended, and have issued our report thereon dated May 27, 2021.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Del Monte Philippines, Inc. and Subsidiaries (the Group), as at April 30, 2022, 2021 and 2020, and for each of the three years in the period ended April 30, 2022, 2021 and 2020, included in this Form 17-A, and have issued our report thereon dated July 5, 2022.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Company's management.
-These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
-This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Company's consolidated financial statements as at April 30, 2021, 2020 and 2019 and for the years then ended and no material exceptions were noted.
+The schedules listed in the Index to the Supplementary Schedules are the responsibility of the Company's management.
+These schedules are presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and are not part of the basic consolidated financial statements.
+These schedules have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, fairly states, in all material respects, the information required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.